Best VPNs for Microsoft Edge in 2023

 PrivateVPN also supports SOCKS5 and HTTP proxies and port forwarding, which is useful not only for safer browsing but also for torrenting.
 Other features include a kill switch for unfortunate situations in which a secure connection is unavailable, and stealth VPN – an obfuscation option for extra security and stronger geo-restriction bypassing capabilities.

-And talking about bypassing – PrivateVPN is quite excellent at unblocking streaming libraries of Netflix, BBC iPlayer, and even DAZN.
+And talking about bypassing – PrivateVPN is quite excellent at unblocking streaming libraries of Netflix and BBC iPlayer.

 For more details, take a look at our PrivateVPN review.